 - Find an appropriate way to talk about it.
 You don’t need to hide your feelings; it’s important to be honest with your loved one about the effect their alcoholism and anger is having on you.
 But you should make sure you do it in the right way – avoid accusations and make ‘I’ statements.
 And make sure you have this conversation when your loved one is in the right state of mind.

 - Encourage professional help.
-Not everyone is open to therapy or alcohol rehab.
+Not everyone is open to therapy or rehab for alcoholics.
 If your loved one seems open to the idea, you can encourage them to follow through on a program.

 What To Do About the Link Between Anger and Alcoholism